Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h1 id="glossary">Glossary</h1>

-This part of the documentation contains the necessary terms that are used later in the documentation.
+This part of the documentation contains necessary terms that are used later in the documentation.
 They will help you understand the basic principle of how the extension works.

-Terms described here may differ from the usual terms you may be familiar with.
+Terms described here may differ from usual terms you may be familiar with.
 This glossary is slightly different from the [glossary in the user documentation](user_documentation.md#glossary).

 <h3 id="visual-layout-constraint-glossary">Visual layout constraint</h3>

 > **Definition** \
-> A visual layout constraint is a rule (constraint) applied to a graph to change the way it is visualized.
+> A visual layout constraint is a rule (constraint) applied to a graph to change a way it is visualized.

 <h3 id="parent-child-or-child-parent-hierarchical-relationship-glossary">Parent-child or child-parent hierarchical relationship</h3>

 Typically, nodes in a graph are related to each other, for example, a company has employees, university has scientists, scientist has awards, scientist writes scientific papers, university has departments, and many other examples.

 One possible way to visualize such relationship is to create an edge between parent and child.
-But there is also another way, namely adding a hierarchy between the nodes.
-In such case, parent node is visualized as a larger node containing the child elements inside.
+But there is also another way, namely adding a hierarchy between nodes.
+In such case, parent node is visualized as a larger node containing child nodes inside.

 Figure 1 below shows an example with universities and departments.
 A university can be thought of as a larger node (blue) containing child nodes (light blue) inside, representing departments: